 At this point, you may be wondering how to apply for food stamps.
 To receive food benefits, you must apply for SNAP through your state agency.
 While most states offer a few different application methods, some will require that you contact your local food stamp office directly.
 Some states allow you to apply for SNAP benefits online.
 You may visit your local SNAP office in person or call your state’s toll-free information hotline.

 If you cannot visit your local SNAP office or cannot apply for food stamps online, you can have another person apply on your behalf as an authorized representative.
-Once you submit your food stamps application, you will receive a denial or approval letter of your eligibility within 30 days.
+Once you submit your food stamps application, you should receive a denial or approval letter of your eligibility within 30 days.
 During this processing time, you will be expected to complete an eligibility interview and verify important information by providing the appropriate documentation.
 If you have an authorized representative applying on your behalf, he or she will complete the interview as well.
 The interview can be completed in-person or over the phone.
 Upon approval, you will receive SNAP benefits based on the date your application was submitted.

-Receiving SNAP Benefits
+About Receiving SNAP Benefits

 After applying for the SNAP program, you may be wondering how and for how long you will receive your benefits.
 SNAP benefits are automatically distributed each month on a plastic EBT card that is similar to a debit card.
 You will receive this card in the mail after receiving your SNAP letter of approval.
 Each state and territory has its own monthly issuance schedule for distributing benefits to SNAP recipients.
 The designated day you will receive benefits each month will be dependent on your case number, Social Security number or the first letter of your last name.
 If you are wondering how long you will receive food stamps, note that you will receive a notice that verifies your certification period.
 As your certification period comes to an end, you will receive a notice that will ask you to recertify in order to continue receiving benefits.